luigiselmi/kafka-clients/README.md

 [Kafka cluster](https://github.com/luigiselmi/docker-kafka#kafka-cluster) section of the docker-kafka repository.

 #### Elasticsearch cluster
-We can start a cluster of three Elasticsearch server following the instructions in the cluster section of the [README.md](https://github.com/luigiselmi/docker-elasticsearch#cluster) file in the docker-elasticsearch repository.
+We can start a cluster of three Elasticsearch servers and one Kibana server following the instructions in the cluster section of the
+[README.md](https://github.com/luigiselmi/docker-elasticsearch#cluster) file in the docker-elasticsearch repository.

 #### Producer and consumer
 We can test the application using the same command to run the producer and the elasticsearch consumer